Email Cell -305.393.1245

 Paynes Prairie Preserve State Park

-In the heart of North Central Florida, Paynes Prairie Preserve State Park offers a blend of history, wildlife, and outdoor adventure.
+Located near Micanopy, in the heart of North Central Florida, Paynes Prairie Preserve State Park offers a blend of history, wildlife, and outdoor adventure.
 We recently enjoyed spending a few days there, parked comfortably in our Thor Compass, with our mountain bikes ready to ride.
-From the moment we arrived, the park was captivating, especially being so close to civilization.
+From the moment we arrived, the park felt like a hidden escape, surprisingly close to Gainsville.

-As we set out on our bikes, we found that we had to lift them over a wooden fence behind the visitors center to enter the prairie we then pedaled along the scenic trail that wound through marshes and open savannas.
+As we set out on our bikes, we discovered we had to lift them over a wooden fence behind the visitors’ center to enter the prairie.
+We then pedaled along the trail that wound through marshes and open savannas.
 The views were beautiful, a mix of wetlands and grassy expanses that stretched endlessly, with no urban sprawl in sight.
 We stopped at an observation tower along the way and were rewarded with a great view of the prairie.
 From there, we could see wild horses grazing in the distance

 One of the highlights of our trip was biking the Gainesville-Hawthorne State Trail, which runs right through the park.
-The trail’s paved path made for an easy ride, but the scenery along the way was anything but ordinary with the Buffalo, which we gave a wide berth.
-The trail is a mix of shaded forest sections and open stretches that offer glimpses of the prairie.
+The trail’s mostly paved path made for an easy ride, but the scenery along the way was anything but ordinary, with the Buffalo, which we gave a wide berth.
+The trail is a mix of shaded forest sections and open stretches that offer views of the prairie.

 If you’re looking for a destination that combines outdoor adventure with a chance to connect with nature, Paynes Prairie should be on your list, it’s worth the trip.